iscai-msft/cognitive-services-java-sdk-samples/Search/BingVisualSearch/README.md

 # Bing Visual Search SDK Sample ##

 Sample [code](https://github.com/Azure-Samples/cognitive-services-java-sdk-samples/blob/master/Search/BingVisualSearch/src/main/java/com/microsoft/azure/cognitiveservices/search/visualsearch/samples/BingVisualSearchSample.java) for searching images using Bing Visual Search, an Azure Cognitive Service.
-- Make sure to use S9 pricing tier of Bing Search V7 API to use Visual Search API.
-- Make sure to add system environment variable AZURE_BING_SAMPLES_API_KEY based on your OS, then reopen the command prompt or your IDE.
-If not, you may get an API key not found exception.
 - Search with a binary of dog image.
 - Search with a binary of dog image using crop area.
 - Search with an url of dog image.